OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/includes/virtual-machines-common-classic-resource-manager-migration-common-errors.md

 OperationId          : 0c56a2b7-a325-123b-7043-74c27d5a61fd
 OperationStatus      : Succeeded

-# Now update hello disk toohello new size
+# Now update the disk to the new size
 Update-AzureDisk -DiskName $diskName -ResizedSizeInGB $newSize -Label $diskName

 OperationDescription OperationId                          OperationStatus
 -------------------- -----------                          ---------------
 Update-AzureDisk     cv134b65-1b6n-8908-abuo-ce9e395ac3e7 Succeeded

-# Now verify that hello "DiskSizeInGB" property of hello disk matches hello size of hello blob
+# Now verify that the "DiskSizeInGB" property of the disk matches the size of the blob
 Get-AzureDisk -DiskName $diskName